4 Reasons Why You Should Raise Pheasants

 We’ve been raising pheasants here at Clucky Dickens Farm for a few years now.
-If you have room and the inclination, here are four reasons to consider raising pheasants on your homestead or farm.
+If you have room and the inclination, here are four reasons to you might want to raise pheasants on your homestead or farm.

 Raise pheasants to release them into the wild.

 Many people raise pheasants to release them into the wild to try and increase the local pheasant population.
 Some folks argue this is ineffective, as noted in this article from Pheasants Forever.
 We’ve seen an increase in pheasants in our area since starting to release birds around our farm.
 It could be a coincidence.

-If you’re raising pheasants for release, it is suggested to release them either at approximately 8 weeks of age, or wait until they are fully grown.
+If you raise pheasants for release, it is suggested to release them either at approximately 8 weeks of age, or wait until they are fully grown.
 Releasing an adult bird will obviously give you better chances for survival, but pheasants also require a lot of room as they grow so they don’t become territorial and cannibalistic.
 It all depends on your set-up and what works for you.

 Raise pheasants because they add character to your homestead.